jwhitbeck/java-rdb-parser/README.md

 ## Overview

-A very simple Java library for parsing [Redis](http://redis.io) RDB files.
+A simple Java library for parsing [Redis](http://redis.io) RDB files.

 This library does the minimal amount of work to read entries (e.g. a new DB selector, or a key/value pair with an expiry) from an RDB file.
 In particular, it does not make any assumptions about string encodings or the